JOELKUNDU/MouldPredictor/README.md

 This will make an execuatable with the name **Predictor-linux** which the user can then run.

 #### TO RUN AS A WEB APP
 The utility can be used as a desktop app or it can also be used as a web app hosted on a server.
 To host the utility on a server, the user has to follow the following steps.
-- The user has to edit the **config.json** file in the predictor directory and change the value for ServerMode from False (default) to True (Case-sensitive)
+- The user has to edit the **config.json** file in the predictor and change the value for ServerMode from False (default) to True (Case-sensitive)
 	```json
 	{
 	  "ServerMode" : "True"